FalkWolsky/comfyui_WANVideo_lora_tag_loader/README.md

 - Flexible device management

 ### WanVideo LoRA Search
-- Search LoRAs by tags and trained words
+- Search in all downloaded (local) LoRAs by tags and trained words
 - Filter by NSFW level and thumbs up count
 - Sort by popularity, NSFW level, or name
 - Availability filtering (Public/Private)